 The mission of the International Jesuit Ecology Project (IJEP) is to create a free online Living Text in environmental science for upper level secondary school and beginning college students that addresses the major ecological challenges of our time from an integrated scientific, spiritual, and ethical perspective.

 In his September 16, 2011 letter to the Jesuits around the world, Superior General Adolfo Nicolás referenced the recently published document Healing a Broken World (HBW) and challenged the Society of Jesus to redouble its commitment to environmental stewardship in gratitude to God for the gift of the natural world.
-HBW asked Jesuit institutions of higher education to “engage students in transformative education”, specifically calling for development of “curricula that address sustainability issues and impart a certain level of environmental literacy”.
+HBW asked Jesuit institutions of higher education to “engage students in transformative education”, specifically calling for development of “curricula that address sustainability issues and imparts a certain level of environmental literacy”.

 To meet Father General’s challenge and the HBW recommendations, the Higher Education Secretariat of the Society of Jesus proposed a three-year International Jesuit Ecology Project (IJEP) to create an online Living Text that addresses select environmental challenges from an integrated scientific, moral, and spiritual perspective.
 This Living Text, Healing Earth, will be a curricular resource on environmental studies for teachers and students in institutions of higher education and secondary schools worldwide.